SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 -   The user code is longer, one class, three methods, 30 lines instead of a 7 lines pattern;

--   ''Recursive traversal''(`#’children*’` in MoTion) required to implement a recursive method;
+-   _Recursive traversal_(`#’children*’` in MoTion) required to implement a recursive method;

 -   Searching in the list of arguments (`#’arguments> primitiveValue’ <=>`aKey) required to loop over the values returned by `arguments` to check their `primitiveValue`;

--   The ''Non-Linear pattern''(`as: #configInvocation` in MoTion) simplifies collecting the results that can be later retrieved with `#collectBindings: for:`.
+-   The _Non-Linear pattern_(`as: #configInvocation` in MoTion) simplifies collecting the results that can be later retrieved with `#collectBindings: for:`.
 Traditional programming requires taking care of how results are returned by each method to collect and return them at the end;

 -   The class and methods created are very specific to the problem considered and another pattern would require reinventing a new solution with a possibly very different strategy.